starsabhi/lofidelity/README.md

 # lofidelity

-Inspired by Bandcamp, lofidelity is a platform where
+Inspired by Bandcamp, lofidelity online record store and music community where passionate fans discover, connect with, and directly support the artists they love.